 Remove Duplicates automatically removes duplicate values from a data set for you.

-IF statements are extremely helpful when you want to introduce simple logic into an Excel search or function.
+IF statements are extremely helpful when introducing simple logic into an Excel search or function.

 The IF function works as follows